viktorlott/osrs-mobile-re/README.md

 > mean is that there's no `stringFromJNI` native method example present in
 > GA, like there is in the Android Native c++ project.

-#### The story so far
-By analysing the .so with **Ghidra**, and attaching the jni.h file to the data type manager, I've discover a lot more things about the actual binary.
-For example, it uses the NDK to natively attach it self to the touch event listener and then concurrenly polls events from the event queue, without involving the top java wrapper.
-I'm pretty new at this, but that took me a while to understand.
-If one inspect the Android Manifest, one could see under `<Application>` `<activity android:configChanges=".." >` that it uses `touchscreen` such that changes to the touchscreen can be handled (or intercepted) by the binary (OBS, this is not the same as regular touch events).

-One thing that I still want to explore is the Android NativeActivity class bindings.
-If I were to inject or override the class, I could potentially intercept all actions being made.
-This could either be done under compile-time, or during runtime with tools like **frida**.

-Network...
-(TODO)

-Shaders...
-(TODO)

-> The GL shader definitions are for sure present in the binary.

-## Steps
-1. Download the OSRS apk somewhere (I'm not allowed to link it here)
-2.

 ## Command examples
 ```sh